hashicorp/terraform/website/docs/configuration/syntax.html.md

 those constructs are built from.

-This page describes the _native syntax_ of the Terraform language, which is a rich language designed to be easy for humans to read and write.
+This page describes the _native syntax_ of the Terraform language, which is a rich language designed to be relatively easy for humans to read and write.
 The constructs in the Terraform language can also be expressed in [JSON syntax](./syntax-json.html), which is harder for humans to read and edit but easier to generate and parse programmatically.